 In 2021, I continued my extensive research on Disney vacations which included the Disney College of Knowledge, meaning I can now plan your Disney vacation

-I am going to take what most of you think a Disney vacation cost, and cut it in half.
+I am going to take what most of you think is a Disney vacation cost, and cut it in half.